expipiplus1/update-nix-fetchgit/README.md

 - `pin`: the revision or URL will not be updated, only the hash will be changed
 - Anything else: the `rev` or `url` parameter will be updated to point to the revision pointed to by the branch or tag named in the comment.
+This is in the format expected by `git ls-remote` so if the expression has `rev = _; # tags/v*` it will be updated to the latest tag beginning with `v`, sorted by version.

 ## Usage